info-441-sp22/DevDeck/README.md

 	-   GET	-	‘/heartbeat’
 		-   Check whether the user session has expired based on the session cookie.
 -   ‘/comments’
 	-   POST	-	‘ /’
 		-   Post a comment when logged into a user account.
 		-   GET	-	‘ /’
 			-   Get all comments for a given post.
 -   ‘/images’
 	-   POST	-	‘ /profile’
-      -   Post
+		-   Post uploaded image to the given user's profile.
 	-   POST	-	‘ /post’
+		-   Post uploaded image to the given project post.
+		-   POST	-	‘ /post/metadata’
-      -   Post
+			-   Post queue ticket metadata about the given project post.
 	-   GET	-	‘ /’
-      -   Get
+		-   Get the path and send the file of the queried image.
 	-   GET	-	‘ /profile’
-        -   Get
+		-   Get the uploaded image associated with the given user's profile.
 	-   GET	-	‘ /post’
-      -   Get
+		-   Get the uploaded image associated with the given project post.